Ingrown Toenail Surgery

 What Is An Ingrown Toenail?

 The medical term for ingrown toenail is onychocryptosis.
 An ingrown toenail is a fairly common problem, it usually happens to the big toe as a result of injury, shoes that do not fit well, or improper nail care.
 The corner or the side of the toenail will grow sideways or down into the skin of the toe, (usually the big toe).
 Anyone can get an ingrown toenail, but adults tend get them more than children do.
 People with thick nails or who have curved nails are more likely to get an ingrown toenail.
-This is more common in older adults.

 This growing in of the nail will irritate the skin creating pain, swelling, and redness; sometimes there may even be extra warmth in the toe if it is getting infected.
 If the ingrown nail grows deep enough to break the skin, bacteria may enter and will cause an infection.
 If the ingrown toenail is not treated, the infection will get worse, it may start to drain and have a foul odor.
 If this is not yet the case, a nail that is curved downward or pushing outward into the skin of the toe has a very good chance of progressing into an ingrown toenail and an infection.